How to Read Nutrition Labels: Fat Content, Carbs & What To Look For

 The Dietary Guidelines suggest that 45-65% of your total daily calories come from carbohydrates.
 For fiber, the Dietary Guidelines recommend that women consume 25 grams of fiber per day and men consume 38 grams per day .
 Once you turn 50, those numbers decrease slightly to 21 grams per day for women and 30 grams per day for men.

-When following a keto diet, your carbohydrate recommendation will be much lower and usually is around 5-10% of your daily caloric intake.
-Although there is no official legal definition or requirement to list “Net Carbs” on nutrition labels, this is an important term for keto dieters.
+When following a low-carb diet, your carbohydrate recommendation will be much lower and usually is around 5-10% of your daily caloric intake.
+Although there is no official legal definition or requirement to list “Net Carbs” on nutrition labels, this is an important term for low-carb dieters.
 Net Carbs are calculated as total carbohydrates per serving, minus grams of fiber and grams of sugar alcohols per serving.

 The lower third of a nutrition label includes four of the micronutrients (those needed in smaller amounts) which Americans don’t typically get enough of in their daily diets: Vitamin D, calcium, iron and potassium.